-Fist Master's Degree 45 semester hours (maximum hours will be adjusted for programs greater than 30 hours) Bachelor - Double Major Determined based on program requirements as requested, contact the Office of Financial Aid for more information.

-\The Maximum Length of Study does not extend beyond the completion of coursework for a degree program

-\\Students who were enrolled at both institutions (Darton State College and ASU) at any point prior to consolidation will have a separate Satisfactory Academic Progress Policy in an attempt to mitigate potential effects of the consolidation.

-After First Bachelor Degree is Earned Maximum Attempted Hours Allowed (includes all attempted hours) Second Bachelor's Degree 270 semester hours Second Master's Degree 75 semester hours No hours for additional programs beyond the second degree
+Program Maximum Attempted Hours Allowed Fist Master's Degree 45 semester hours (maximum hours will be adjusted for programs greater than 30 hours) Bachelor - Double Major Determined based on program requirements as requested, contact the Office of Financial Aid for more information.
+The Maximum Length of Study does not extend beyond the completion of coursework for a degree program Students who were enrolled at both institutions (Darton State College and ASU) at any point prior to consolidation will have a separate Satisfactory Academic Progress Policy in an attempt to mitigate noten an attempt to mitigate potential effects of the consolidation an attempt to mitigate potential effects of the consolidation.
+After First Bachelor Maximum Attempted Hours Allowed (includes all Degree is Earned attempted hours) Second Bachelor's Degree 270 semester hours Second Master's Degree 75 semester hours No hours for additional programs beyond the second degree